nogibjj/MiniProject6_KellyTong/README.md

 This repository is for IDS706 mini project week 6.

 ## Purpose
-    This repository is for building an ETL-Query pipeline.
+    This repository is for building an ETL-Query pipeline to perform Github actions such as extract, transform and load, and query.
+    A Cloud Database (MySQL) is hosted in Azure and connected to this Github repository through secret variables access_tokens, host_name and HTTP_path.
+    Two csv files are extracted from two source url.
+    Then they are cleaned, transformed and loaded into 2 .db files.
+    Complex Query is performed to join the two datasets based on the desired order and their common variables.
+Joined table will be generated automatically.
+    In these case, the two datasets (csv files) are extracted into women_stem.db and all_ages.db which store the information about major and employment.
-    Github actions such as extract, transform and load, and query are included.
+    This Github action allows extract, transform and load. and query to be performed seperately in codespace.
+It also enables flexibility in performing these in single command.
-    A local csv file is extracted from a url and then cleaned and loaded into a .db file.
-    SQLlite is used to query it.

 ## Important Things included are:
 - ``.devcontainer`` includes a Dockerfile and devcontainer.json.